4th House of Representatives (Nepal)

-This is a list of members of parliament (MPs) elected to the House of Representatives at the 1999 Nepalese legislative election and subsequent by-elections.
+The 4th House of Representatives was elected at the 1999 Nepalese general election.
+All 205 members were elected from constituencies using the first-past-the-post system.

-The list is arranged by constituency.
+The list of elected members is arranged by constituency.
 Tara Nath Ranabhat served as the Speaker.
 There were three prime ministers before the parliament was dissolved in 2002.
 Krishna Prasad Bhattarai, Girija Prasad Koirala and Sher Bahadur Deuba served as prime ministers during the term of this parliament.